The Witch of Konotop: Adaptations and legacy

 The work was made into a film by the studio Ukrtelefilm in 1987, and again in 1990 by director Galina Shigaeva for the Alexander Dovzhenko film studio.

 It was also adapted as a screenplay by Bogdan Zholdak and performed by the Ivan Franko National Academic Drama Theater in 1982, and performed as a burlesque rap in 2016.

 The politician Nataliya Vitrenko was nicknamed "the Witch of Konotop" in reference to the story.

 During the 2022 Russian invasion of Ukraine and occupation of Konotop, video went viral of a woman cursing a Russian soldier on a tank, "Don't you know where you are?
 You're in Konotop.
 Every other woman here is a witch.
 You'll never get an erection, starting tomorrow."

+In 2024 an eponymous mystical horror film by Ukrainian director Andriy Kolesnyk reinterpreted the original story in context of the current Russo-Ukrainian War.